Tyler-Fanuele/ToDo/README.md

 ## Using the ToDo tool

 1. ToDo comments:
-    1. Comment `// TODO! 'user message'` for a low priority task.
+    1. Comment `TODO! 'user message'` for a low priority task.
-    2. Comment `// TODO!! 'user message'` for a mid priority task.
+    2. Comment `TODO!! 'user message'` for a mid priority task.
-    3. Comment `// TODO!!! 'user message'` for a high priority task.
+    3. Comment `TODO!!! 'user message'` for a high priority task.
 2. Done comments:
-    - Change the `// TODO!` comment to `// DONE!` to change check off the task.
+    - Change the `TODO!` comment to `DONE!` to change check off the task.
    This works for all levels of tasks.
 3. Create a .todo file:
     - This file will allow you to specify the place you would like your todo list to be output to.